 She walked down the stairs.
-"Give me one good reason not to kill your right here in the living room."
+"Give me one good reason not to kill you right here in the living room."

 "You hate to dust?"
-He sat down on the couch.
-Tried not to look too satisfied at the way she almost smiled at his joke.
+He sat down on the couch and tried not to look too satisfied at the way she almost smiled at his joke.

 "Give me another."

 "Fresh out.
 Think of one yourself."
 He leaned back.

 "If you think something's going to happen here..."

 "I don't."
 He kept his voice even.
 No teasing, no joking, no taunting.
 Just talking.